UCL School of Management

 • Why do you want to study International Management at UCL as opposed to a more general Business and Management programme?

-• Your interpretation of how international management should be viewed holistically
+• Your interpretation of why international management should be viewed holistically, perhaps relating to key global issues.

-• Where you have undertaken specific activities with tangible outcomes, not just your aspirations.
+• Evidence of undertaking specific organisational activities with tangible outcomes, as well as your aspirations.

 Successful candidates will be able to tangibly demonstrate:

-• A keen desire to learn leading business and management theories and put them into practice
+• A keen desire to learn leading international business and management theories and put them into practice

 • Global and cultural awareness